CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Manage-Events-and-Notifications/Monitor-WJH-Events.md

 ## Configure Filters

-You can filter the WJH events at the NetQ Agent before the NetQ system processes it.
-You perform filtering on a drop-type basis.
+You can filter WJH events by drop type at the NetQ Agent before the NetQ system processes it.
 You can filter the drop type further by specifying one or more drop reasons or severity.
 Filter events by creating a NetQ configuration profile in the NetQ UI or using the `netq config add agent wjh-drop-filter` command in the NetQ CLI.

 For a complete list of drop types and reasons, refer to the {{<link title="WJH Event Messages Reference">}}.